top of page

 For those who find themselves in this complex situation, the internal conflict can be profound and distressing.
 It is a constant battle between their innate desires and the religious teachings they hold dear.
 They may feel a deep sense of shame and guilt, as if they are betraying their faith and their community.
 The very core of their being is at war, and the emotional turmoil can be overwhelming.
 They find themselves grappling with questions of identity and faith, struggling to reconcile their sexual orientation with their religious beliefs.
 They fear rejection from their family and community, knowing that coming to terms with their sexual orientation might mean losing the support and acceptance they have always known.
 The weight of this secret becomes a heavy burden, isolating them from those they love and causing him immense pain.
 Click the blue button to navigate through some resources for your consideration and scriptural guidance of this subject.

 A spiritual attack is an assault on your very being, your soul.
 It is an insidious force that can creep up on you, often unnoticed until it is too late.
 How can one recognize these attacks and protect themselves?
 The signs are often subtle; a sense of unease, a feeling of being watched, or an overwhelming sense of dread.
 You might experience a string of bad luck, or feel as though your thoughts are not your own.
 These attacks can manifest in many ways, and often, the target is unaware, believing it to be a run of unfortunate circumstances or a product of their own imagination.
 The key to recognizing a spiritual attack is to trust your intuition.
 If you sense something is amiss, it is important to remember that you are not alone in these struggles.
 Seek guidance from those who have experienced similar trials, and lean on your support system.
 Arm yourself with knowledge and protection, for these battles are often won with strength and resilience.
-Click the blue button bellow to for more information and scriptural guidance.
+Click the blue button to for more information and scriptural guidance.

 It is a feeling of uncertainty and self-doubt, often accompanied by a fear of failure or not being good enough.
 People can become insecure for a multitude of reasons; perhaps they had a difficult childhood, experienced a traumatic event, or were constantly compared to others.
 Insecurity can manifest in various ways; one might feel anxious, have low self-esteem, or engage in negative self-talk.
 So, how can we deal with insecurity?
 Recognizing and accepting our insecure feelings is the first step.
 Click the blue button to look into this emotion and find scriptural guidance on how to handle it.